EmilyBlackb/math5610/homework/3/10-frobeniusnorm.md

-Search the internet for sites that discuss matrix norms.
-Look for sites that explain induced matrix norms.
+ Task: Search the internet for sites that define and discuss the Frobenius matrix norm.
+Also, look for sites that define consistent matrix norms.
+Summarize in a paragraph or two what you found and as usual cite the sites.
-Write a brief summary of what you find.
-Limit the discussion to no more than two or three paragraphs. include links to the sites you cite.

 References: